pttoth/engine/script/win/README.md

 ### OPTIONAL (security): Prepare 'C:/tools' folder
 It's important to have __cmake__, __make__ and __mingw__ in a path, which contains no spaces.

-These usually install into the `C:\tools` folder by default, BUT this folder is NOT protected by Windows' TrustedInstaller security policy
+These usually install into the `C:\tools` folder by default, BUT this folder is NOT under Windows' admin-write-protection policy.

 Recommend:
  - installing them into `C:\Program Files\tools`